Document AI MCP Server

 Natural‑language PDF operations — prepared for LLMs

 Hand your LLM a prompt and get a finished, compliant PDF back.
 MCP Server plugs Claude, GPT, or any agent framework straight into Nutrient’s battle‑tested DWS APIs, so document workflows run on words, not glue code.
-One‑line install, docker‑friendly, streams over HTTP or stdio.
+One‑line install, Docker‑friendly, and streams over HTTP or stdio.

 Watch the live demo

-See this short demo of what Nutrient MCP Server is capable of today.
+Watch this demo of what Nutrient MCP Server is capable of.

 Built for the LLM era